deniel666/FPF_/FPF-Spec.md

 *   **FPF is Not a Tooling or Notation Mandate.** The "pencil and paper" are a metaphor.
 FPF is fundamentally agnostic to the medium.
 Whether a team uses a physical whiteboard, a shared text document, a wiki, a version-controlled set of Markdown files, or a sophisticated modeling tool is an implementation detail that lies outside the conceptual core.
 The framework's value resides in the *structure of the thought* that these forms demand, not in any specific rendering.
 This is the essence of the **Notational Independence** guard-rail (E.5.2).

-*   **FPF is Not a Team Workflow or Data Governance Policy.** The framework does not prescribe how a team should run its meetings, manage its repositories, or version its files.
-It is not a substitute for methodologies like Agile or for data governance policies.
+*   **FPF is Not a Team Workflow or an organisational process policy.** The framework does not prescribe how a team should run its meetings, manage its repositories, or version its files.
+It is not a substitute for methodologies like Agile or for organisational information policies.
 Rather, FPF provides the **conceptual content** that these processes act upon.
-A team can use its existing Agile workflow to manage the creation of a **Design-Rationale Record (DRR)**, and its existing data governance policy to manage the storage of an **Unified Term Sheet (UTS)**.
+A team can use its existing Agile workflow to manage the creation of a **Design-Rationale Record (DRR)**, and its existing artefact-management conventions to manage the storage of an **Unified Term Sheet (UTS)**.
 FPF provides the *what*—the structure of a sound argument—not the *how* of team logistics.

 The purpose of this discipline is to augment both individual and collective cognition.
 For the individual, the written artifact acts as an extension of working memory, making it possible to hold and manipulate far more complex models than one could in their head alone.
 For the team, these shared, tangible artifacts create a common conceptual space.
 They become the stable ground upon which collective reasoning can occur—a shared object that can be debated, annotated, and iteratively improved.